Medical Student

 Translating clinical questions into rigorous, patient-centered tools.

-I am Matthew Chen, a researcher interested in applying AI to medicine and translating computational insights into clinically useful tools.
-My background spans data science, genomics, and neuroscience, with ongoing work in spatial multi-omics and neural circuit mapping.
+I am Matthew X Chen, a Yale medical student focused on applying AI to medicine and translating computational insights into clinically useful tools.
+My background spans data science, economics, genomics, and neuroscience.

 Now